Table of Contents

 This has been known among researchers and shrinks for decades.
 The work of Timothy Leary with felons may be anecdotal, but the work of Oscar Janiger is not.

-The September 9, 1966 issue of Life (above) featured a look at psychedelia in the art world.
-It featured a cover image that looked like it may have served as the inspiration for Stanley Kubrick’s horrific vision of Alex’s rehabilitation in his 1971 movie adaptation of Anthony Burgess’s dystopic 1962 novel A Clockwork Orange.
+The September 9, 1966 issue of Life magazine featured a look at psychedelia in the art world.
+It featured a cover image that looked like it may have served as the inspiration for Stanley Kubrick’s rehabilitation of Alex in his 1971 movie adaptation of Anthony Burgess’s dystopic 1962 novel A Clockwork Orange.
 5

 Do dolphins have consciousness?